funvill/funvill.github.io/_posts/2010-03-15-ideas-on-how-to-advertise-your-stories.md

 ---
-title: Ideas on how to advertise your stories
+title: "Ideas on how to advertise your stories"
 date: 2010-03-15 22:31:00
+categories:
-categories: Uncategorized
+- Uncategorized
+slug: ideas-on-how-to-advertise-your-stories

 ---

 Here are a few different ways that you can advertise your story before and after it has been published.

 Blog, You should start a blog as soon as possible.
 You don't have to update it every day, just when ever you get accepted at a new magazine and when the story is published.
 A blog can help you keep your fans up to date on where you are getting published.